Sonra0/Config-server/README.md

 Linux optimizers
 UFW install and setup
 Change your SSH port
+Iran firewall : ignore all requests from anywhere except from iran and your white ip list ( your destination server and etc. )
 ```

 ## I used below repositories in my script :